silvia-odwyer/inversion/README.md

 ## Filters
 - **Image correction**: Sharpen, blur, adjustments to saturation, contrast, brightness, etc.,
-- **Filters**: Hue transforms, monochrome, sepia, blending with a variety of gradients, RGB shifts, tints
+- **Filters**: Hue transforms, monochrome, sepia, blending with a variety of gradients, RGB shifts, tints,
-- **Special effects**: Other effects such as applying vignettes, pixelization, noise, vintage effects, etc.,
+- **Special effects**: Other effects such as applying vignettes, halftone, pixelization, noise, vintage effects, solarization etc.,
+- **Blending**: Blending with other images will also be available, such as using Multiply blend, Add blend, and so forth.

+## Other Features
+- Image collage creation
+- Adding text to images
+- Watermarking videos
+- Exporting edited images/videos

 It is hoped that at least 50 filters/effects will be available for use in both the image editor and video editor.
+Some visual examples of the filters will be added here or in the repository Wiki.